Exo-TiC/ExoTiC-ISM/paper/paper.md

 The solution that was applied to WFC3 data in @wakeford2016 performs a marginalisation across a grid of systematic models that take different corrections across an exoplanet transit data set into account.
-Following the method proposed by @gibson2014, a Levenberg-Marquardt least-squares minimisation is performed across all systematic models which yields a set of fitted transit parameters for each systematic model.
+Following the method proposed by @gibson2014, a Levenberg-Marquardt least-squares minimisation is performed across all systematic models, which yields a set of fitted transit parameters for each systematic model.
 We then use the resulting Akaike Information Criterion (AIC) to calculate each model’s evidence (marginal likelihood) and normalised weight.
 These weights are then used to calculate the marginalised fit parameters, leading to results that will not depend as heavily on the individual